Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 - assault with a deadly weapon
 - intimate partner-related offenses

-This concentration suggests that a small number of crime categories drive a large portion of total incidents, indicating that targeted interventions in these areas could have a disproportionate impact on reducing overall crime.
+These categories account for a substantial share of reported incidents in the dataset, highlighting the concentration of crime frequency across a relatively small number of categories.

 ### 5) Male and female victims are represented at similar levels

-Among records with available gender information, male victims account for approximately **50%** of incidents and female victims approximately **48%**,indicating that crime in this dataset does not disproportionately affect one gender.
+Among records with available gender information, male victims account for approximately **50%** of incidents and female victims approximately **48%**.

+This indicates a relatively balanced distribution of reported incidents between male and female victims in the analyzed dataset.

 ### 6) Peak-hour crime concentration is highest in Central

 The **Central** area records the highest number of reported crimes during peak crime hours.
 Other areas, including **77th Street** and **Pacific**, also show relatively high incident counts during these periods.

-This suggests that peak periods largely reinforce existing geographic concentrations rather than producing a substantially different spatial pattern.

 ### 7) Total reported crime volume is higher on weekdays than weekends